 The default combiner should work for most of the use cases, as the combining of AllGather data is oftentimes a trivial process.
 The default combiner expect the Map outputs to be in <int, double[]> format.
-In a matrix example, the key would represent the row index of the output matrix and the value would contain the corresponding row vector.
+The map output key represents the location of the corresponding value in the assembled value.
+In the above-mentioned Matrix example, the key would represent the row index of the output matrix and the value would contain the corresponding row vector.
 Map outputs with duplicate keys (same key for multiple output values) are not supported and therefore ignored.

 Users can deploy their Mapper implementations as is with Map-AllGather primitive.
-They need to specify only the collective operation, after which the shuffle and reduce phases of MapReduce would be substituted by the Map-AllGather communication and computations.
+They need only specify the collective operation, after which the shuffle and reduce phases of MapReduce would be substituted by the AllGather communication and computations.